-This service is not available at the same time of day as Community Networking, Day Supports, Supported Living, Supported Employment or one of the State Plan Medicaid Services that works directly with the person such as Private Duty Nursing.
+This service is not available at the same time of day as Community Networking, Day Supports, Community Living and Supports, Supported Living, Supported Employment or one of the State Plan Medicaid Services that works directly with the person such as Private Duty Nursing.

-• Payments for Residential Supports do not include payments for room and board, the cost of facility maintenance and upkeep.

-• Primary AFL Staff who provide Residential Supports shall not provide other waiver services to the beneficiary.

-- Agencies providing Residential Supports can provide other waiver services to the beneficiary. - Individuals under 18 years of age cannot be served in an unlicensed AFL.
+Payments for Residential Supports do not include payments for room and board, the cost of facility maintenance and upkeep.
+Primary AFL Staff who provide Residential Supports should not provide other waiver services to the beneficiary.
+Agencies providing Residential Supports can provide other waiver services to the beneficiary.